 What we don’t: Unstable landing on slower-paced runs; heel stack can feel unwieldy.

-At 41.5 millimeters at the heel and 33.5 millimeters at the forefoot, the Novablast 5 has the tallest stack height of any shoe on our list.
+At 41.5 millimeters at the heel and 33.5 millimeters at the forefoot, the Novablast 5 is among the taller shoes on our list, bested only by Hoka's latest updates.
 Utilizing Asics' FF Blast Max foam technology, the cushioned landings kept us fresh on everything from race-pace 5Ks to mile repeats, and Asics made good on their promise of high energy return.
 In fact, the Novablast has some of the best rebound among shoes we've tested, comparable to the springy Saucony Triumph above.
 And in line with the shoes' focus on speed, we appreciate that the upper is noticeably airy.

 See the Men's Asics Novablast 5 See the Women's Asics Novablast 5